davidpeckham/sublime-filterlines/README.md

 # Filter Lines plugin for Sublime Text

 A Sublime Text plugin that filters lines containing a string or matching a regular expression.
-Searches are case sensitive (for now) and use the Python regular expression syntax.
+Searches are case sensitive by default and use the Python regular expression syntax.

 Works with Sublime Text 2 and Sublime Text 3.